n4n0GH/chanscraper/README.md

 Exit the terminal parent process once the download is complete.
 Fire and forget.
 ### -D (DIR), --directory (DIR)
 Use a custom directory to write the files to.
 Default is ~/chanscraper; only absolute paths are allowed.
 Check your permissions on that directory.
+### -c, --cleanup
+Starts the duplication finder located in dupe.py and automatically removes duplicates of image files in the current download directory.
+Supports multi-URL downloads.

 ## How does it work
 chanscraper.py searches any provided URL for <a>-tags that point to media files (i.e. .png, .jpg, etc.) and starts downloading them.
 It creates a directory structure in your home folder by default (~/chanscraper) to store your downloads in.